MiepHD/cuscon/README.md

 # Pull Requests

 If you want to contribute icons, you can use the icons under `to-do` or send a icon request to yourself to get the things you need.
 Then edit the icons so they match the criteria (Requirements for contributing icons).
 These go to `app\src\main\res\drawable-nodpi` and `webpage\icons`.
 After that, extract the parts for your icons from the xml files and paste these in the corresponding files in `app\src\main\res\xml`.
-The title, src(drawable), category(categoryid) and the name of you go to `webpage/iconsdata/icons.json` as a JSON object.
+The title, src(drawable), category(categoryid) and the name of you(author) go to `webpage/iconsdata/icons.json` as a JSON object.
 If you've used any translationids in your JSON object, add these to the files in `webpage\translations`.
 New categories go to `webpage/iconsdata/categories.json`.
 Finally, create a pull request with these changes.<br>

 <b>If you just want to create the image, please upload it with the corresponding data in the xml files as an issue.</b>